Serving SAP Fiori UIs

 - Internationalization support

-These assisting features are provided for OData annotations in CDS syntax and can't be used yet for the core data services common annotations.
+These features are available for OData annotations in CDS syntax but not yet for core data services common annotations.

-The @sap/ux-cds-odata-language-server-extension module doesn't require any manual installation.
-The latest version is fetched by default from npmjs.com as indicated in the user preference setting CDS > Contributions: Registry.
+The @sap/ux-cds-odata-language-server-extension module requires no manual installation.
+The latest version is fetched automatically from npmjs.com, as indicated by the user preference setting CDS > Contributions: Registry.

 Learn more about the CDS extension for VS Code.